Caromin/ChauffeurUSv3/README.md

 1. Link tags in react-router-dom are updating the url, but not the re-render.
 (High Priority)
 2. Better validation checks before registering.
 (High Priority)
    a.
 More alerting to when there is an error on screen, nothing atm.
 It is catching the error though.
+3. Must disable hot module in app.js for production, I believe webpack is fine, but if manual refresh, webpack will rebundle and page will update even though it shouldnt.
+(Low Priority)

 Ignored files:
 node_modules, dist (generates the webpack bundle.js)